hayhay33/950/labs/lab-1b.md

     - Miscellaneous Devices
     - Miscellaneous Connectors
     - ENGR100Pcb
-1. Select the correct footprint corresponding the spreadsheet provided (Canvas > Lab Files > Altium Resources) to ensure we have the correctly sized component for you when soldering
+1. Select the correct footprint corresponding the spreadsheets provided (Canvas > Lab Files > Altium Resources) to ensure we have the correctly sized component for you when soldering
 1. Click “OK” (x3)

 #### Saving and compiling schematic